Last update 23 May 2022

 Evorra provides you with the ability to opt-out of the collection and use of your information for interest-based advertising for all of Evorra’s Services.
 This means that Evorra, and any clients that utilize data collected by Evorra using a Evorra pixel tag or similar technologies, will not be able to use your data, past or future, for online interest-based advertising purposes.

-Evorra is following the Transparency Consent Framework v2.0 policies and has applied to be part of the TCF Global Vendor List.
-When approved, Evorra, its purposes and features will appear in the standard consent form that a Consent Management Platform will present to you while you visit a particular Web Site.
+Evorra is following the Transparency Consent Framework v2.0 policies and is an approved member of the TCF Global Vendor List.
+Evorra, and our purposes and features, should appear in the standard consent form that a Consent Management Platform will present to you when you visit a particular Web Site.
 Any change in this consent will be forwarded to Evorra and we will make sure your data, past and future, is no longer processed if you opt-out.

 You can also opt-out of the collection of data across unaffiliated sites over time for Interest-Based Advertising and other purposes from companies participating in the Digital Advertising Alliance Consumer Choice Page at www.aboutads.info/choices and from members of the Network Advertising Initiative via www.networkadvertising.org/choices.